Covariant formulation of the Berry connection in non-Hermitian systems: Hermitized Hamiltonians and their eigenstates

 Similarly, one obtains the Hermitizing map for the rescaled eigenvectors as follows

 That is, the new Hermitizing map is just the `rescaled' map $S$.
 Consequently, the associated eigenvectors $|\phi'^H_i\rangle$ are equivalent to the eigenvectors $|\phi^H_i\rangle$ in \eqref{phiH}.
-As a result, the transformed CBC $\mathbb A'$, in accordance with \eqref{V}, is identically zero.
+As a result, the transformed CBC $\mathbb A'$ is identically zero.